actionjdjackson/stdTernaryTest/README.md

 The `char[]` value is for interoperability with my "Action Ternary Simulator" which runs on strings of `+, -, and 0` characters and does all the math in Ternary.

-Planning on a customizable `BalInt` in the near future as well.
 Might include unbalanced ternary versions of these classes, too.

 `BalTryte` and `BalFloat` and `BalInt` have modifiable static integer values which is where you can "customize" them to certain sizes - `N_TRITS_PER_TRYTE`, and `N_TOTAL_TRITS` (`N_TRITS_SIGNIFICAND` and `N_TRITS_EXPONENT` too), and `N_TRITS_PER_INT` respectively.